insights-workshop/insights-workshop.github.io/_pages/2024/cfp.md

 * theoretical arguments and/or proofs for why X should not be expected to work;
 * demonstration of issues with data processing/collection/annotation pipelines, especially if they are widely used;
 * demonstration of issues with evaluation metrics (e.g. accuracy, F1 or BLEU), which prevent their usage for fair comparison of methods.
+* demonstration of issues with under-reporting of training details of pre-trained models, including test data contamination and invalid comparisons

+In 2024, we will invite the authors of accepted negative results papers to nominate the specific work reporting the original positive results.
+The goal is to organize joint discussion sessions, so that the community can learn the most from the specific insightful failure.

 ## Important Dates